segalion/bindglobal/README.md

 Callbacks can run asynchronously from main thread by **two diferent aproach**:

 ### Threaded mode (default)
-All binding callbacks run on a (only-one for all bindings) separate thread.
-Its your responsability to manage thread-safe interations with your main-thread.
-I.e. you cant call tkinter gui from inside callback.
+All binding callbacks run on a (only-one for all bindings) separate thread. **Note that its your responsability to manage thread-safe interations with your main-thread** (I.e. you cant call tkinter gui from inside callback).
 At least 4 threads will be running:
-1. main thread
+1. main-thread
-2. and 3. keyboard listener thread and mouse listener thread
+2. and 3. keyboard-listener-thread and mouse-listener-thread (from pynput)
-4. callbacks thread
+4. callbacks-thread

 ### Tkinter mode
-All binding callbacks will be launched from tkinter main-loop (with tkinter event generation), so callbacks will be runnig in main-thread (so you can safelly call tkinter gui from inside callback).
-You have to provide a tkinter widget when init BindGlobal class:
+All binding callbacks will be launched from tkinter main-loop (with tkinter event generation), so callbacks will be runnig in main-thread (**you can safely call tkinter gui from inside callback**).
+To enable this mode you have to provide a tkinter widget when init BindGlobal class:

     root = tkinter.Tk()
     bg = BindGlobal(widget=root)